-The master of science degree in health sciences research is administered through the Department of Public Health Sciences.
-This program is open to individuals with advanced degrees, such as the MD, DVM, ScD, PhD or DDS, who are seeking training in clinical and outcomes research.
-The program is also appropriate for qualified applicants with at least a BA or BS in a social science, public health, or other health-related area.
-Previous experience in a health-related field is highly desirable.
+The master of science degree in Clinical and Population Translational Sciences is administered through the Division of Public Health Sciences and the Translational Science Institute.
+The CPTS Program is open to individuals who already hold or are pursing advanced degrees, such as the MD, DVM, ScD, PhD, DDS, DSN, MMS (Physician Assistants), or MSN who are seeking training in the clinical and population aspects of translational research.
+The program also may be appropriate for qualified applicants with at least a BA or BS in a social science, public health, or other health-related field, although additional post-baccalaureate coursework may be required.
+For applicants without an advanced degree, previous experience in a health-related field is highly desirable.